 Due to the amazing accessibility training and workshops I have attended over many years, I am able to handle all sorts of accessibility issues concerning technology.
-It will take longer for your relative to learn the technology, but as I work with you/them I find that understanding the technology becomes easier.
+It will take longer for your relative to learn the technology, but as I work with you/them I find that understanding the technology becomes easier go to this website.
 When I was at Apple I would be one of a few teammates who would be called upon for accessibility assistance.

 It is ok as long as we can figure out a way to make it work logistically over the phone or internet (time zones etc.), or if we can make it worth me coming out to you if you are semi-local suivez ici.
 For example, if you would like me to come out to you but you are a bit of a distance from me, a session longer than 1 hour might be ideal, or I might prefer to also have other sessions in your area on the same day, if you know of family, friends, neighbors, etc. who might need help.
 I am open to hearing your proposals and working with you.

 I had all of my passwords written down in a notebook, but I lost the notebook.
 Can you help me to recover my passwords anyway?